uc-kokengna/it3038c-scripts/Project3/README.md

 SKU          :
 Product      : Ironman_SK
 ```
-##### Add the objects desired (Manufacturer, Name, etc) and the line of code similar to that of the application script!
+#### Add the objects desired (Manufacturer, Name, etc) and the line of code similar to that of the application script!

 ### You can personalize the results and change the inscript CSS as desired!
+Enjoy!